TaitoUnited/full-stack-template/DEVELOPMENT.md

 ### Integration and end-to-end tests

 All integration and end-to-end test suites are run automatically after application has been deployed to dev environment.
 You can use any test tools that have been installed as development dependency inside the `builder` container (see `Dockerfile.build`).
 You can specify your environment specific test settings in `taito-config.sh` using `test_` as prefix.
 You can access database in your tests as database proxy is run automatically in background (see `docker-compose-test.yaml`).
-Test reports should be placed at the `/xxx/test/reports` directory.
+If the test tools generate reports, they should be placed at the `/test/reports` directory.

 Tests are grouped in test suites (see the `test-suites` files).
 All test suites are kept independent by cleaning up data before each test suite execution by running `taito init --clean`.
 If automatic data cleanup is not necessary, you can turn it off with the `ci_exec_test_init` setting in `taito-config.sh`.